ElisaFPerez/ElisaFPerez/README.md

 ## Hi there 👋

+I am Elisa Pérez, a High school student who loves to code!

+- 🔭 I’m currently in the robotics Team Nautilus 4010, in the FRC competition
+- 🌱 I’m currently learning Java

 <!--
 **ElisaFPerez/ElisaFPerez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.